Ten Questions Adoptive Parents Ask:

 Helpful insights and practical advice in response to questions that are commonly asked by foster and adoptive parents can be found HERE.

 Aspiranet is a social services agency that provides foster care and adoption services throughout the state of California.
 For more information visit their website here: HERE

 Foster and Kinship Care Education is supported by state categorical funding, SLOCCCD offers workshops that provide licensing and continuing education for foster families and relative caregivers

 DATES: Ongoing parenting classes for Foster Parents

 ELIGIBILITY REQUIREMENTS: Priority will be given to Foster or Adoptive Parents and Kinship Caregivers

 CONTACT: Call Mimi Feliciano-Hix (805) 546-3156 for the class schedule and reservations.

 The Family Care Network serves foster and high-needs children, youth and families on the Central Coast.
-Our partners, including individual volunteers, families and organizations, are dedicated to a sole purpose of improving the quality of life of others by surrounding them with compassionate assistance, care and guidance.
+Our partners, including individual volunteers, families, and organizations, are dedicated to the sole purpose of improving the quality of life of others by surrounding them with compassionate assistance, care, and guidance.
 The Family Care Network operates 17 distinct, accredited programs designed to strengthen and preserve families and individuals within five service divisions:

 Our mission is to support, advocate for, and educate foster parents and their families, as well as, to promote cultural and social awareness of foster families.
 The SLOCFPA provides a means to plug into a network of new and experienced foster parents that can help support and guide you through your foster parenting experience.
 We believe that by coming together and pooling our knowledge and resources, we, as foster parents, become better equipped to deal with the challenges we meet every day.